 Justices are members of the supreme court, either at the state or federal level.
 The number of justices varies by type of supreme court and state.
 The U.S. Supreme Court has between five and ten justices.
 They common serve for six-year terms.
 Justices hear a variety of cases, commonly from appeals from district courts.
 They compose reviews and opinions for each case.
 Justices only hear particular cases after reviewing the petitions of attorneys.

 To become a justice, individuals must be lawyers with a valid state bar license.
-They also need a minimum of six years experience.
+They also need a minimum of six years of experience.
 Justices are selected in a general election every even-numbered year.
-Majority justices begin their careers as lawyers and work their way up through the legal system.
+The majority of justices begin their careers as lawyers and work their way up through the legal system.

 Justices earn a national average wage of about $51,000 per year.
 With that being said, this is just an average, and pay can vary greatly on location, education, and experience.

 Most times, juvenile court judges work in juvenile dependency courts.
 This means that the professionals do everything that judges do, however, there is not a jury.
 The person that makes the final decision about any and all juvenile matters is the juvenile judge.